kunalj101/python_intro_hackathon/chapter3.md

 *** =instructions

-- Use value_counts() with train['Loan_Status'] to look at the frequency distribution
+- Use value_counts() with train['LoanStatus'] to look at the frequency distribution
-- Use cross tab to do bi-variate analysis of two categorical variables
+- Use crosstab with Loan_Status and Credit_History to perform bi-variate analysis

 *** =hint